Frequently Asked Questions

 Will my cell phone, smartphone or PDA device work in Cuba?

 Mobile phone use in Cuba is unreliable and intermittent due to a lack of infrastructure.
 However, the status of telecommunications changes rapidly.
 Check with your wireless provider for the latest developments before you travel.
-Any phone calls may be placed from your guest room in each hotel or on the ship.
+Any phone calls may be placed from your guest room in each hotel.
 Inquire about rates before placing calls, as they are generally very expensive and must be paid for in cash or by shipboard account.
 Also, please note that satellite phones are not allowed in Cuba.

 Is there Internet access in Cuba?